therealrealguy/6b6twiki/docs/Templates/server.md

   - Contributing
 ---

-This is a template that shows how you should write a page about an user
+This is a template that shows how you should write a page about a server

 ### General
+* Online: `Yes`
 * Name: 6b6t
 * Website: [6b6t.org](https://www.6b6t.org/)
 * Shop: [shop.6b6t.org](https://shop.6b6t.org/)